 LK8000

 LK8000 is a fork of the XCSoar Open Source navigation software, released under the GPL v2 license.
-It runs on two general types of hardware:
+It runs on three general types of hardware:

 LK8000 installation for a PNA with an SD card